jungomi/xxhash-wasm/README.md

 faster (generally increases as the size of the input grows), and the 64-bit is up to 350 times faster (generally increases as the size of the input grows).

-The 64-bit version is the faster algorithm, and retains a performance advantage over all lengths over xxhashjs and the 32-bit algorithm above ~100 bytes.
+The 64-bit version is the faster algorithm but there is a small degree of overhead involved in using BigInts, and so it retains a performance advantage over all lengths over xxhashjs and the 32-bit algorithm above ~1000 bytes.

 `xxhash-wasm` also significantly outperforms Node's built-in hash algorithms, making it suitable for use in a wide variety of situations.
 Benchmarks from